appwriters-dev/masterflutter/chapters/ch08-assets/ls01-images.md

 > **Note:** Use `Image.asset` to load the image from assets.
 Check [pubspec assets](https://flutter.dev/docs/development/ui/assets-and-images#declaring-assets) for more information.

+### 2. Dice Roller

+Build a dice roller application.
+Download the dice images, one for each side of the dice.
+Place them as assets in your Flutter project.
+In the UI in center display the one of the dice image.
+At the bottom, display a button that has text `roll` and when clicked, changes the dice image to a random one.

 ## Resources

 - [Image Widget](https://api.flutter.dev/flutter/widgets/Image-class.html)